apache/directory-fortress-core/README-QUICKSTART-WINDOWS.txt

 ___________________________________________________________________________________
 ###################################################################################
-# III.
+# IV.
 Instructions to run the Builder to configure OpenLDAP and load
 with seed data
 ###################################################################################

 a.
-Edit FORTRESS_HOME\build.properties file

-b.
-Set locations as below, save and exit:

-slapd.exe.drive=C         <-- this is drive that you installed Symas OpenLDAP to (i.e. 'C') slapd.exe.dir=Fortress    <-- this is folder that you installed Symas OpenLDAP to (i.e. 'Fortress') fortress.home.drive=D     <-- this is the drive that you extracted FORTRESS_HOME to (i.e. 'D')

-c.
-From FORTRESS_HOME root folder, edit the b.sh file to point to java home directory: set JAVA_HOME=\Progra~1\Java\jdk1.7.0

-c.
 From FORTRESS_HOME folder, enter the following command from a system prompt:

 > b init-slapd

+b.
+Verify it ran correctly according to Ant.

+> BUILD SUCCESSFUL

 Note 1: After this step completes, OpenLDAP will be installed, configured and loaded with fortress bootstrap config.
 This step also runs provisioning scripts which may be tailored according to requirements.
 Check out the xml load scripts